 Note: As a prerequisite to this course, you must have completed Fundamentals I. If you have not yet taken Fundamentals I, it will be offered again at a later date.

 Peer Counseling for Healing & Recovery from Oppression Based Trauma: Fundamentals II

 Date: Wednesday, April 28th - 10:00 am ET-3:30 pm ET

 The Peer Counseling Project is rooted in the basic theory and methodology of ReEvaluation Counseling.
 It seeks to make counseling assistance more broadly available to a wider population.
 The Peer Counseling Project trains individuals in the theory and methods of Peer Counseling, and trains peer counselors to lead Peer Counseling Circles.

-Workshop II: (3 hour training) Building on the Theory and Skills of Peer Counseling
+Workshop II: (4.5 hour training plus break) Building on the Theory and Skills of Peer Counseling

 SUMMARY: In Fundamentals II, we will build upon your understanding of the Peer Counseling Method.
 You will use the techniques you have learned in Fundamentals I and apply them during this supervised workshop as a way of honing your skills and becoming adept at applying them.
 You will have the opportunity to ask questions and present challenges you have faced in your experience with Peer Counseling as a means to improve your skillset.

 The workshop will continue to discuss manifestations of trauma resulting from social identity based inequalities.
 Recent research examining the connection between social identity based inequality as sources of trauma and its effect on individual well-being is presented.
 Contemporary manifestations of cross generational trauma are explored.
 Barriers in access to healing are identified and discussed.